zac11/playwright-work-demo/README.md

 ## Report
 Reports are hosted on the Github pages.
 Open https://<githubusername>.github.io/playwright-work-demo after running your tests.
 For my tests reports are at https://zac11.github.io/playwright-work-demo

+## Docker
+The test suite contains a docker file that enables you to run the commands in Docker in local/ci systems
+- Build the docker file : `docker build -t pw .`

+here you can replace `pw` with whatever tag name you want to give - it could be `docker build -t testing .`

+- Once the Dockerfile is built, then run that using `docker run -it pw:latest npm run test-ci` - replace the tag name (`pw`) with whatever tag name you've given